Reinforce Compliance and Risk Management

 Introduced a Safety Confirmation System

-As part of our BCP, JCU has a safety confirmation system in place that enables us to easily and quickly confirm the safety status of our employees during large-scale disasters, or nation wide/global epidemics/pandemics of communicable diseases.
+As part of our BCP, JCU has a safety confirmation system in place that enables us to easily and quickly confirm the safety status of our employees during large-scale disasters, or nationwide/ global epidemics or pandemics of communicable diseases.
 Multiple times a year, we conduct safety confirmation drills on an irregular basis using this system to prepare for emergencies.